johnnymatthews/simple-vim-scrolling/README.md

 - `f`: Enter link-hint mode - displays 2-character codes next to all visible links
   - Type the corresponding 2-character code to navigate to that link
   - Press `Esc` to exit link-hint mode
-  - If you're on a website that binds `f` to something you can use `CTRL` + `f` instead.

 ## Features

-- Smooth scrolling for comfortable navigation.
+- Smooth scrolling for comfortable navigation
-- Keyboard shortcuts don't interfere with text input in forms.
+- Keyboard shortcuts don't interfere with text input in forms
-- Works on all websites.
+- Works on all websites

-- Incredibly small and focused feature-set.
+## Installation

-## Temporary installation (for development)
+### Temporary Installation (for Development)

-1. Open Firefox and navigate to `about:debugging`.
+1. Open Firefox and navigate to `about:debugging`
-2. Click **This Firefox** in the sidebar.
+2. Click **This Firefox** in the sidebar
-3. Click **Load Temporary Add-on...**.
+3. Click **Load Temporary Add-on...**
-4. Navigate to the extension directory and select the `manifest.json` file.
+4. Navigate to the extension directory and select the `manifest.json` file

+### Permanent Installation

+1. Package the extension by zipping all files
+2. Submit the extension to [Firefox Add-ons](https://addons.mozilla.org/developers/)
+3. After approval, users can install from the Firefox Add-ons website

 ## Directory Structure